Monitor your Azure Synapse Analytics SQL pool workload using DMVs

 If the query is running, you can use DBCC PDW_SHOWEXECUTIONPLAN to retrieve the SQL Server estimated plan from the SQL Server plan cache for the currently running SQL Step within a particular distribution.

--- Find the SQL Server estimated plan for a query running on a specific SQL Data Warehouse Compute or Control node. -- Replace distribution_id and spid with values from previous query.
+-- Find the SQL Server estimated plan for a query running on a specific SQL pool Compute or control node. -- Replace distribution_id and spid with values from previous query.
 DBCC PDW_SHOWEXECUTIONPLAN(55, 238);

 Monitor waiting queries